libbyshoop/csinparallel/modules/DistributedMemoryProgramming/source/introMPI/introMPI.rst

 :Comments:

 	In this hello world program, it illustrates how to use some basic functions of MPI.
 First, it initializes the MPI execution environment.
-Then it prints "Hello world from process rank of number of processes".
+Then it prints "Hello world from process [rank] of [number of processes]".
 Finally, it terminates the MPI execution environment.

+You should eventually try to compile and run this code on your cluster account.
+Before that, we will explain a bit more about communication between processes, showing you another 'Hello World' Example.
+Then we will show you how to compile and run these programs.

 .. rubric:: References
 ..
 [1] https://computing.llnl.gov/tutorials/mpi/